 piecemeal Urban Exte delivery of minimise t development to come forward in ension is supported by a compreh the necessary infrastructure to s he impact on existing services.
 Th posed to allowing the potential for an unsustainable way.
-Each Sustainable ensive masterplan to ensure the timely upport the needs of future residents and e type, amount and timing of the olicies contained within this chapter.
-21 Paragraph 4.37 in order to from the G has also re accommodate housing allocation ireen Belt.
-The adoption of this Lo ettlement boundaries have been altered as and this has therefore released land ocal Plan and the Proposals Policies Map in the Green Belt, as evidenced by the c Review 2014.
-Minor change to accord with Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728 22 Policy DS4 The follow infrastruct Ref DS4.1 DS4.2 DS4.3 : Employment allocations ing sites will be allocated for emp ure and uses as shown on the Pol Site name Coton Park East Rugby Radio Station South West Rugby permission granted and construct Alloca tion 7.5 ha 16 ha 35 ha Minor change to accord with Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728 and factual update.
-23 Paragraph 4.38 ensions allocated in this plan at C ded as part of the Sustainable Strategic Toton Park East, Rugby Radio Station and Minor typographical correction.
-24 Paragraph 4.30 Land at Br and this d ownsover Road is not considered to serve the purposes of the Green Belt removed and the Green Belt boundary posals Policies Map. •
+Each Sustain ensive masterplan to ensure the tin upport the needs of future resident e type, amount and timing of the olicies contained within this chapte nely s and 21 Paragraph 4.37 in order to from the G has also re accommodate housing allocation reen Belt.
+The adoption of this Lo ettlement boundaries have been ales and this has therefore released lacal Plan and the Proposals Policies on the Green Belt, as evidenced by the Review 2014. nnd with Planning Practice Map Guidance paragraph 001 22 Policy DS4 Ref DS4.1 DS4.2 DS4.3 : Employment allocations ing sites will be allocated for emp ure and uses as shown on the Pol Site name Coton Park East Rugby Radio Station South West Rugby permission granted and construct Alloca tion 7.5 ha 16 ha 35 ha ed With Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728 and factual update.
+23 Paragraph 4.38 ensions allocated in this plan at C ded as part of the Sustainable Str oton Park East, Rugby Radio Statio 24 Paragraph 4.30 Land at Broand this d ownsover Road is not considered to serve the purposes of the Gree removed and the Green Belt bou posals Policies Map.

 Guidance paragraph 001 Ref ID: 12-001-20170728 25 Paragraph 4.43 The Any masterplan masterplan SPD, and or subsequent development briefs will clearly demonstrate how the mix of uses and infrastructure requirements set out in Policies DS3 (residential allocation) and DS4 (employment allocation), and articulated within the Infrastructure Delivery Plan and on the Policies Proposals Map, will be planned for and delivered to ensure the development is sustainable and meets the Policies set out elsewhere in this Local Plan.
 Minor change to accord with Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728 26 Paragraph 4.51 Policy DS7 contains what is considered to be the maximum_approximate development capacity of the site whilst ensuring the sustainable delivery of the extension.
 The specific infrastructure requirements are detailed in the Infrastructure Delivery Plan contained in Appendix 3 which has been informed by service providers such as Warwickshire County Education, Highways Agency, Rugby Borough Council and the promoters of the land.
 Minor typographical corrections.
 27 Policy DS7 This development site, as shown on the Proposals Policies Map, is allocated to provide up to around 800 dwellings and 7.5 ha employment land.
 Minor change to accord with Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728 28 Policy DS8 8 th paragraph Development proposals must come forward comprehensively and be in accordance with Policy DS9 below, the Proposals Policies Map, and the Infrastructure Delivery Plan.
 Minor change to accord with Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728 29 Pararagph 4.58 However, this Policy DS8 also seeks to be mindful of the proximity of this proposed development to Dunchurch and the second is to act as an important green infrastructure corridor, connecting Cawston Spinney to Cock Robbin Wood.
-Correct typo Correct typo 30 Policy DS9 First Paragraph South West Rugby spine road network to support and enable the delivery of the South West Rugby allocation, as identified on the plan below and Urban Proposals Policies Map.
+Correct typo 30 Policy DS9 First Paragraph South West Rugby spine road network to support and enable the delivery of the South West Rugby allocation, as identified on the plan below and Urban Proposals Policies Map.
 Minor change to accord with Planning Practice Guidance paragraph 001 Ref ID: 12-001-20170728